 Len Hend – teaching painting since 1976

-My mother was an artist and professional dancer, my grandfather Jack Ricketts was an English born scenic artist for the live theatres.
+Her stepfather, Jack Ricketts was an English born scenic artist for the live theaters.

-The company I worked for was McNamee Industries, Hope St Ermington, NSW.
+The company I worked for was McNamee Industries, Hope Street Ermington, NSW.

 Those first 6 lessons are still available today in the updated and new 70 video collection.

 Not enjoying city, life I dropped out, bought a property at Mullumbimby northern NSW then toured Australia for the next 20 years, while living in a converted school bus.

 I painted thousands of pictures while demonstrating my techniques and selling tutorial videos.
 Being allergic to perfume, I shied away from galleries and art institutions preferring to please the general public with my colorful landscapes and deft manipulation of the brush.

 While mostly painting in oils or acrylics I often resorted to using house paint on murals which were up to one hundred foot long.
 I have now retired and spend my days at Mullumbimby or in Chiang Mai, Thailand.